JetBrains/intellij-sdk-docs/topics/ui/controls/input_field.md

 | <format color="Red" style="bold">Incorrect</format> | ![](input_field_size_4.png){width=331} |
 {style=none}

-If input value is longer than the field width, show the beginning of the value when the field becomes inactive:
+If the input value is longer than the field width, show the beginning of the value when the field becomes inactive:

 ![](size_long_name.png){width=243}